 While this is ideal for solo home office users, it becomes more tricky if you plan to share your Aeron chair with your other half or a business partner.

-For example, I’m tall and (still somewhat) lean (200 cm and 103 kg), so ideally, I’d like a C-sized backrest and gas piston, but seat width in B size.
+For example, I’m tall and (still somewhat) lean (200 cm and 105 kg), so ideally, I’d like a C-sized backrest and gas piston, but seat width in B size.

 Expert Tip

-Check size of your Aeron chair by feeling for dots underneath the backrest.
+Check the size of your Aeron chair by feeling for dots underneath the backrest.
 One dot is A, two is B, and three is C.

-Herman Miller doesn’t offer a headrest for the Aeron chair.
 If you plan to use it as a task chair, you probably won’t care, but if you decide to use it for gaming or watching movies, you should consider buying this outstanding 3rd party headrest from Atlas.

 It looks like a genuine original Herman Miller part, but it will set you back an eye-watering $400.